How to Start a T-shirt Business Online: The Complete Guide

 Once you decide on a name, you need a logo for your brand.
 There are several logo design companies online.
 You should expect to pay $80-300 for a nice logo.
 Many designers charge more.

 I’ve used several over the years, including having friends design logos for me.
-TheLogoCompany.net is a good one I have used.
+TheLogoCompany.net is one I have used in the past.

 I have also used Fiverr.
 But be very careful on Fiverr to find a designer with at least 200+ high reviews.
 Even then, have a good idea of what you want.
 Otherwise, their final deliverable will not likely meet your expectations.